-Silage Pit and Effluent Management
+Silage Pit & Effluent Management

-David Webster (ASSAP Advisor) Teagasc Mullingar
+David Webster ASSAP Advisor Teagasc Mullingar

 This year’s silage season will soon be upon us.
 Farmers need to ensure that silage storage facilities are fit for purpose.
 This means that the silage pit and silage effluent collection and storage facilities meet the standards required by the Department of Agriculture and Food (DAFM).